comunica/Article-SSWS2020-AMF/content/abstract.md

 can positively impact the client and/or server in terms of performance.
 <!-- Need         -->
-Specifically, Approximate Membership Filters (AMFs) —filters that are small and probabililistic— were shown to reduce the number of HTTP requests, at the expense of increasing query execution times.
+Specifically, Approximate Membership Filters (AMFs) —filters that are small and probabilistic— were shown to reduce the number of HTTP requests, at the expense of increasing query execution times.
 <!-- Task         -->